Minipoloalex/computer-security-foundations-logs/LOGBOOK13.md

 The first packet is the request (echo-request), the second the reply (echo-reply).

-For both types of packets, we can see the MAC addresses at the top of each packet in the Ethernet section, some information about the IP, namely the version (IPv4), the protocol used and the IP addresses and, finally, we can see the type of the ICMP message in the ICMP section and the raw data at the end.
+For both types of packets, we can see the MAC addresses at the top of each packet in the Ethernet section, some information about the IP, namely the version (IPv4), the protocol used, and the IP addresses.
+Finally, we can also see the type of the ICMP message in the ICMP section and the raw data at the end.

 Therefore, we can conclude that we were able to view the information about the packets received by the VM.